dsandifer7/SDEV220GroupProject/README.md

 1. Go to your repository
 2. Click the Pull requests tab
 3. Click New pull request
-4. Set the base branch to your sandbox branch (e.g., )
+4. Set the base branch to your sandbox branch (e.g., darrick-sandbox-branch )
-5. Set the compare branch to
+5. Set the compare branch to main
 6. GitHub will show you the changes that will be merged into your sandbox
 7. Click Create pull request
 8. Add a title like “Sync with main”